top of page

 Have you ever caught yourself thinking:

-These thoughts hit hard because they’re familiar to so many people—especially people who struggle with self criticism.
+These thoughts hit hard because they’re familiar to so many people—especially those who struggle with self-criticism.

 When your worth is tied to performance, approval, or how “put together” you look, it becomes a quiet prison.
-A life built on proving instead of being.
-Trying instead of resting.
-Surviving instead of feeling safe.
+Life becomes about proving instead of being.
+You find yourself trying instead of resting.
+You survive instead of feeling safe.

-This is exactly what we explore in self criticism therapy, where the goal isn’t to “fix” you—it’s to help you understand why you learned to tie your worth to perfection in the first place.
+This is exactly what we explore in self-criticism therapy.
+The goal isn’t to “fix” you; it’s to help you understand why you learned to tie your worth to perfection in the first place.

-If this hits home, you may relate to what we explore in self criticism therapy in Canada.
+If this resonates with you, you may relate to what we explore in self-criticism therapy in Canada.

 The Hidden Cost of Chasing “Good Enough”

-This is also one of the 8 Subtle Signs You’re Struggling With Self Criticism, where achievement slowly becomes survival.
+This is one of the 8 Subtle Signs You’re Struggling With Self-Criticism.
+Achievement slowly becomes survival.

-But perfectionism rarely exists on its own.
-It often overlaps with the patterns described in Why You Can’t Just Calm Down, especially when the nervous system is constantly on high alert and rest doesn’t feel safe.
+Perfectionism rarely exists on its own.
+It often overlaps with the patterns described in Why You Can’t Just Calm Down, especially when your nervous system is constantly on high alert and rest doesn’t feel safe.

 Why We Learn to Tie Worth to Performance

-felt loved only when you were easy, quiet, helpful
+• Felt loved only when you were easy, quiet, and helpful

-This is also a common theme in anxiety therapy, where fear and perfection work hand-in-hand—and where many people describe the same emotional dynamics explained in Why Emotional Reactivity Isn’t “Too Sensitive”.
+This theme is common in anxiety therapy, where fear and perfection work hand-in-hand.
+Many people describe the same emotional dynamics explained in Why Emotional Reactivity Isn’t “Too Sensitive”.

 What Happens Emotionally When You Aren’t “Perfect”